destaMo/Scrum-Notes/content/web_development/skills/planning.md

   1. Missing the estimates
   2. Unnatural, drastically reduced velocity comparing to last sprints
   3. Sprint interruption, finishing tasks that aren't in the scope of your sprint
+- What is the difference between Estimated vs. True Velocity?
+What do they mean?
+- What is an eample of Estimated vs. True team's Velocity?
+- What are the next steps after finding out what your team's True Velocity is?
+- What is a Burn Chart?
+What does it tell you?
+- What should our target Tasks Velocity function look like?
+- What does "exponential" Tasks Velocity function tell us about our process?
+What are the consequences?
+- What does "linear" Tasks Velocity function tell us about our process?
+What are the consequences?

 ---